-The Authority uses the Account to recognise the accounting loss on material soft loans issued (see Financial Instruments Note 13).
+The account is used to recognise the accounting loss on material soft loans issued.
 The full accounting loss is debited to the Comprehensive Income and Expenditure Statement in the year of issuance and then reversed out of the General Fund Balance to the FIAA in the Movement in Reserves Statement.
 Over the period of the loan, the balance on the FIAA is reduced by the difference between the actual interest received on the soft loan and the notional interest that would have been received if the loan had been issued at market rate.
+As described in note 2e, the debenture to Ascent Housing LLP, which was treated as a soft loan, was redeemed upon sale of the company in January 2022.
+Therefore the remaining balance in the FIAA has been reduced to zero.

-2019/20 2020/21
+2020/21 2021/22

 £000 Financial Instruments Adjustment Account £000

-(2,092) Balance at 1 April (2,030)
+(2,030) Balance at 1 April (1,964)

-62 Amount by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements 66
+Amount by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements 1,964

-(2,030) Balance at 31 March (1,964)
+(1,964) Balance at 31 March 0